-- students not active for at least 14 days from their commencement date - students registered at the same provider studying at the same level16 in the year prior to entry - students recorded in another provider's HESA or ILR data for the same activity - students on a SKE course - students on a course which is primarily outside the UK - duplicate records for students who, in the year of entry being assessed, have more than one record at a provider with the same mode and level of study; only the record with the most positive continuation outcome will contribute to the continuation rate.
+- 64. The following exclusions apply: - students not active for at least 14 days from their commencement date - students registered at the same provider studying at the same level 16 in the year prior to entry - students recorded in another provider's HESA or ILR data for the same activity - students on a SKE course - students on a course which is primarily outside the UK - duplicate records for students who, in the year of entry being assessed, have more than one record at a provider with the same mode and level of study; only the record with the most positive continuation outcome will contribute to the continuation rate.